-In a marriage when only one spouse owns the timeshare, change may be needed.
+Change may be needed in a marriage when only one spouse owns the timeshare.
 The resort may require the other spouse to be on title to make reservations or to access the timeshare.
 Or, the non-owning spouse wants to be on title to inherit and continue to use the timeshare.

-In marriage an owner is added.
-In divorce an owner is removed.
-Until the non-owning spouse is removed as owner, both spouses have access to the timeshare and both spouses are responsible for the maintenance fees.
+In marriage, an owner is added.
+In divorce, an owner is removed.
+Until the non-owning spouse is removed as owner, both spouses have access to the timeshare and are responsible for the maintenance fees.

 Another reason to change is when a trust is created.
-Trusts do not avoid probate if the timeshare is not owned by the trust.
-A deed from the Settlor to the Trustee of the trust properly funds the trust.
+Trusts do not avoid probate if the trust does not own the timeshare.
+A deed from the Settlor to the Trustee properly funds the trust.

-Owners are often looking to gift their timeshare, either all of it or as a parital gift.
-Partial gifts add an owner and the current owner remains on title.
-Another parital gift is from one co-owner to the other co-owner.
-Full gifts releive the current owner from the obligation of maintenance fees.
+Owners are often looking to gift their timeshare, either all of it or as a partial gift.
+Partial gifts add an owner, and the current owner remains on title.
+Another partial gift is from one co-owner to the other co-owner.
+Full gifts relieve the current owner from the obligation of maintenance fees.
 The new owner has sole access from a full gift.

 How Nevada’s records deeds

 Nevada tracks real property by county.
 Timeshares are real property.
 Real property documents are maintained by the recorder’s office in each county.
 Nevada requires a “declaration of value” to accompany the deed.
-The declaration of value determines the amount of transfer tax payable to the county.
+The value declaration determines the transfer tax amount payable to the county.

 Las Vegas is located in Clark County.
 All timeshare deeds for resorts located in Las Vegas are recorded with Clark County.
-The Clark County recorder’s office will only change its owner database upon the receipt of a properly prepared deed.
+Upon receiving a properly prepared deed, the Clark County recorder’s office will change its owner database.